RQC-HU/sum_dirac_dfcoef/README.md

   Set the decimal places.
 Default: 5
   (e.g) --decimal=3 => print orbital with 3 decimal places (0.123, 2.456, ...). range: 1-15

+- -a, --all-write
+  Print all MOs(Positronic and Electronic).

+- -p, --positronic-write
+  Print only Positronic MOs.

 - --debug